martemars2000/laravel-enviroment/readme.md

 ### Update files on the shared folder to start working

 This entire folder points to "/var/www/html/" folder, that makes easier to work and edit larravel project files in your local enviroment.
+To reload laravel project changes on the virtual environment just type "vagrant rsync" and the latest changes will be copied to the VM.

+### About Berkshelf
+With Berkshelf you can provision new automated packages adding them to the berksfile like that:
+	cookbook 'nginx', '~> 8.1.6'
+Also you have to add them on the vagrantfile to load into the VM.
+	chef.run_list = [
+      "recipe[env-cookbook-main]",
+	  "recipe[nginx]" <-- ADD THIS LINE
+    ]

+### Other useful vagrant commands

+If you want to restart the VM:
+	vagrant reload

+If you want to force the provision when reloads
+	vagrant reload --provision

+If you want to reprovision witout restart the VM:
+	vagrant provision

+If you want to shut down the VM:
+	vagrant halt

+If you want to destroy the VM(when you want to start from scrach or delete this repository):
+	vagrant destroy